 Everything that moves makes a sound by causing vibrations or movement of air.
-If you don’t believe this, next time Dad is kicked back in his easy chair watching TV, sneak up behind him with two large metal pots and bang them together real hard.
+If you don’t believe this, next time Dad is kicked back in his easy chair watching TV, sneak up behind him with two metal pots and bang them together real hard.
 Now listen carefully to the whooshing sound as Dad flies out of his chair and runs towards the door.
-By the way, if Dad offers no reaction to this and instead lies really still, you may have to throw some water on him…
+By the way, if Dad offers no reaction and instead lies incredibly still, throw some water on him…

 - Take the large sheet of paper and roll it into a cone shape.
 One end should be as large as possible.
 The smaller end should should have a whole about the size of a dime.

 - Tape the paper so the cone does not come unraveled.

 - Hold the narrow end of the cone to your ear.